rodber/rodber/README.md

 # Hey there 👋🏾

 I'm the creator of [xrDebug](https://xrdebug.com/), [Chevereto](https://chevereto.com/) and [Chevere](https://chevere.org/).
 I design and build custom systems from scratch, my speciality is in server-side software and database design.
-I build long term softeare systems.
+I build long term systems.

 I *may* be available for contract work, feel free to ask.